-The works of Inge consists out of pictorial images that are modified by applying various
+The works of Inge consist out of pictorial images that are modified by applying various

 manual and digital techniques in front of the camera.
 With the distortion of photographs